YuhanTian/-_anaysis_retrocopy/README.md

-## Anaysis retrocopy using Hic data
+## Anaysis retrocopy using Hi-c data

 #### Dependence of R package: